 The one I’d visit is ‘Baan Kwan Chang‘ in Klong Son.
 Baan Kwan Chang was the first of the elephant camps on the island, the owner could have built it anywhere on the island but instead of locating it close to the main beach areas, the owner made the conscious decision to locate it away from development, with the idea of bringing the people to the elephants.
 Rather than having the elephants live in a busier area.
 For the quiet location, the fact that there are no souvenirs on sale, the owner being involved in eco-tourism and sustainable development on Koh Chang, plus the staff are all very friendly and if you just turn up you’re welcome to feed the elephants – there’s no hard sell on taking a trek etc.

-Prices: All camps charge the same amount for elephant treks – 800 Baht/person for a short trek, 1,300 Baht/person for a longer trek with some elephant bathing thrown in.
+Elephant trekking prices: All camps charge the same amount for elephant treks – 850 Baht/person for ah hour long short trek, 1,300 Baht/person for a longer trek with some elephant bathing thrown in.
 Treks usually run four times daily at all the camps – 09:00 / 11:00/ 13:00 / 15:00.
 Early morning will usually be cooler and quieter.

 Children under around 12 years old (or if they are just very short) are half price.
 These prices include transport to/from your hotel, drinking water, fruit for you and the elephant.

 Book through your hotel or any tour agent or just turn up at the camp.
 However, in high season, if you haven’t booked in advance you may have to wait for a ride.
 But remember that most hotels / agents will only deal with one of the camps and so if you want to visit a specific camp, you’ll need to shop around.